Children in blended families and stepfamilies: how they feel

 - Keep up the activities that you usually do with your child, like always going for a walk and a hot chocolate together on a Sunday morning.

 - Enjoy time with your child.
-You could try something new, like going out for the day or having a night away with your child, but without your new partner and stepchildren.
+You could try something new, like going out for the day or having a night away with your child without your new partner and their child.

-- Make some time for your child each day if possible – to catch up on his day and to check how he’s going.
+- Make some time for your child each day if possible.
+This can give you the chance to catch up on your child’s day and check how they’re going.

-If you give your child time to get to know her new step-parent, and if you don’t expect too much early on, it can help your child work through any uncertain or negative feelings.
+If you give your child time to get to know your new partner and you don’t expect too much early on, it can help your child work through any uncertain or negative feelings.
 These tips might help:

 - Talk to your child about why you’ve repartnered and what you like about having a new partner.